staticfunction/kola-signals/README.md

 # STFU!
 Signals

-Statically-Typed For U implmentation of signals.
+Statically-Typed For U implementation of signals.
 Use with Typescript but you can also use it for Javascript/Coffeescript.

 ## Install via: